The video experts blog

 YouTube Live is free to use for people or businesses with “verified” YouTube/Google accounts.
 Note that if you would like to embed your live stream on an external website, you will need an approved AdSense account linked to your YouTube account.

-Last up in our video streaming solutions comparison is our own OVP, DaCast Streaming as a Service.
+Last up in our video streaming solutions comparison is Dacast.

-Making a choice from several live streaming services can be challenging, in part due to the sheer variety of competitors and features.
-The conversation can become very technical, very fast.
-That’s why, in this video streaming solutions comparison, we introduce the OVP “jobs” concept at the outset.
+Making a choice from several live streaming solutions can be challenging, in part due to the sheer variety of competitors and features.
+That’s why, in this comparison, we introduce the OVP “jobs” concept at the outset.
 This framing should help you to reach your decision more easily than going feature-by-feature down the list.

-Of course, each platform discussed above has more pros and cons than we can cover in one article.
+Of course, each video streaming platform discussed above has more pros and cons than we can cover in one article.
 Therefore, we recommend you check out the websites for these services for yourself.
 We also recommend taking advantage of free trials whenever possible.
+You can start today with Dacast’s 14-day free trial (no credit card required).

 Do you have questions or comments about this video streaming services comparison?
 Let us know in the comment section.
 We love hearing from our readers and welcome your feedback.
 And we will get back to you.
 For regular tips on live streaming and exclusive offers, we also invite you to join our LinkedIn group.